ptal-io/LiveSharedMobility/README.md

   * [Mapbox](https://www.mapbox.com/)
   * [Leaflet Realtime](https://github.com/perliedman/leaflet-realtime)

-From a shared mobility perspective, we will displaying available [Lime](https://www.li.me/electric-scooter) vehicles in the city of Washington, D.C.
+From a shared mobility perspective, we will be displaying available [Lime](https://www.li.me/electric-scooter) vehicles in the city of Washington, D.C.
 These data can be accessed through the open application programming interface (API) made available via the [District Department of Transportation](https://ddot.dc.gov/page/dockless-api).
 The specific URL that we will be using is

   * https://lime.bike/api/partners/v1/gbfs/free_bike_status.json